Washington Union Station Expansion Project

 - Three street ramps to access parking and the pick-up/drop-off facility

 - Bus facility that meets long term intercity and tour/charter needs with 38 or 39 slips

 - Enhanced coordination with the private air-rights developer to create a high-quality public space at the H Street level

 FRA is coordinating compliance with the National Environmental Policy Act (NEPA) and Section 106 of the National Historic Preservation Act (NHPA) consistent with 36 CFR 800.8.
 FRA continues to encourage public participation throughout the development and evaluation of the Project.
 Public participation in the NEPA process and Section 106 of the NHPA is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.

 The FRA website will continue to be updated periodically with project milestones, information about public meetings and other pertinent project information.
-Comments may be submitted by email to email@example.com.
-All comments received will become part of the public receive and be considered by FRA, USRC, and Amtrak.
+Comments may be submitted by email to firstname.lastname@example.org.
+All comments received will become part of the public record and be considered by FRA, USRC, and Amtrak.
 Thank you for your interest and participation in this important transportation project.